-Emile’s paintings are notorious for the mysterious female he includes in his compositions.
-His wife, his daughter, and musings on an idyllic kind of woman are all sources for his inspiration.
+Emile Bellet’s paintings are notorious for the mysterious female he included in his compositions.
+His wife, his daughter, and musings on an idyllic kind of woman were all sources of his inspiration.
 The familiar female figure used throughout his work is symbolic of his impression of femininity.
-She represents all women and for this reason has no facial expression.
+She represents all women and, for this reason, has no facial expression.
 She is timeless, ageless, and universal.
-He also paints her in stages—first in blonde, then in brunette, and finally with red hair.
+He also painted her in stages—first in blonde, then in brunette, and finally with red hair.

 “Les femmes rouges de Bellet, evanescentes, s’exposent avec magnificence dans la fragrance d’une lumiere d’ete.
 Qu’elles soient debout, pres d’une fenetre s’ouvrant sur un paysage romantique, ou bien assises langoureusement dans un interieurconfortable, les “femmes” de Bellet n’en finissent plus de vous attirer dans un monde onirique.”
 Leur presence, indiscutablement, apporte au spectateur une reelle emotion.”

 “The ethereal, red women of Bellet magnificently show themselves in the fragrance of summer light.
 Whether they are standing near a window opening onto a romantic countryside, or sitting languorously in a comfortable interior, Bellet’s women never cease to draw you into a dreamlike world.
 Their presence undeniably brings a real emotion to the viewer.”